 Established in 1957, Queen’s Faculty of Law has been a leader in Canadian legal education since its inception.
 After two initial attempts to create a law faculty at Queen’s – both unsanctioned by the Law Society and ultimately unsuccessful – our first Dean, J.A.
 Corry, established Queen’s Law with a first cohort of 25 students in September of 1957.

 Since then, the school has grown in both renown and size.
-There’s been no shortage of milestones at Queen’s Law: our relocation to Macdonald Hall in 1960 and subsequent expansion in 1966, the founding of the Queen’s Law Journal, one of Canada’s leading student-run legal journals, in 1968, and the creation of QUIC-LAW, the world’s first computerized law database, in 1972.
+There’s been no shortage of milestones at Queen’s Law: our relocation to the Faculty of Law Building, (called Sir John A. Macdonald Hall up until 2020) in 1960 and subsequent expansion in 1966, the founding of the Queen’s Law Journal, one of Canada’s leading student-run legal journals, in 1968, and the creation of QUIC-LAW, the world’s first computerized law database, in 1972.

 From the Faculty’s beginnings, the standard law degree (first an LLB, now a Juris Doctor, or JD) has been our mainstay.
 But our educational opportunities have grown as well.
 In the late 1990s, Queen’s Law began offering distinctive combined degrees for students who wanted to take a Master’s in one discipline while earning a law degree in another.
 The 1990s also saw the opening of our Career Development Office, and in the early 2000s, the unique-to-Queen’s experience of taking Global Law at Herstmonceux Castle was introduced to the faculty.